FamilySearch/pewpew/common/README.md

 ```

 ## Environment Config
 For your full deployment you should have environment variables injected into CloudFormation to set up the S3 bucket and SQS queues.
-For local development, copy the `.sample-env` file to `.env.local` (or run `node setup.js`).
+For local development, copy the `.sample-env` file to `.env.local` (or run `cp -i .sample.env .env.local`).
 Then modify the .env.local file to point to your S3 bucket and your SQS queues.
 You can also override the default AWS profile for your local testing via the `AWS_PROFILE` variable if you are not using `default`.

 ## Build
 ```bash